- EFFECT OF THESE TERMS OF BUSINESS

 12.8 Third Party Rights.
 Nothing in these Terms of Business is intended to give any third party any rights in relation to these Terms under the Contracts (Rights of Third Parties) Act 1999 unless expressly stated.

 13.1 As a subscriber,photos can be used for your own website and social media channels for the duration of your subscription but cannot to be given to the press or 3rd party publication and or website

 13.2 Best of England retains the copyright.
 Images cannot be altered in any way or issued to third parties for any commercial gain.

 13.3 Photos cannot be used under any circumstances within printed media

-13.4 Before any usage of imagery is permitted, a representative from your company must complete our “Photo Policy” form which can be found here.
+13.4 Before any usage of imagery is permitted, a representative from your company must contact us for written approval for each image

 13.6 Our images are not free.
 If approved, you must purchase a license for each image that you want to use for any purpose.
 If you are caught using an unlicensed image you will be fined for the image license.